albingg98/albingg98/README.md

 <img src="https://img.shields.io/badge/CODE-ff9?style=for-the-badge&logo=github&logoColor=black">
 </a>
 </p>
 <p>"Shopping List" is a simple web application for managing shopping lists.
 It allows users to add and save list items interactively.
-The application is built using JavaScript, CSS, and HTML.
-You can access the application <a href="https://silly-ardinghelli-affa9f.netlify.app/" target="_blank"> <Strong> here </Strong></a>.</p>
+The application is built using <Strong>JavaScript, CSS, and HTML</Strong>.
+You can access the application <a href="https://silly-ardinghelli-affa9f.netlify.app/" target="_blank"> <Strong>here</Strong></a>.</p>
 </div>
 </td>
 </tr>